editCrizmanic/zavrsni/README.md

+# Welcome to BookChat App!
+Join one of the rooms and chat away.

 This is a chat application created with React and Scaledrone.
-Along with React router and Valtio for state management.
+Along with React router, Valtio for state management, React Bootstrap and SCSS for styling.
-Plan for it is to be an app related to books and reading.
+It was created as a place for book lovers to chat away anything related to books and reading.
-Currently, it has some basic functionalities along with log-in.
-There is no design, so the whole thing, for now, is somewhat ugly

-Some of the functionalities to be implemented:
+## Some of the functionalities:
-- erasing messages
+- **Homepage**
+  - with option to go to the login page or see the source code
-- choosing avatars
+- **Login page**
-- choosing desired rooms on login
+  - in which an user should input username and select a room in order to join the cat (multiple rooms are available)
+- **Chat page** (that's where a big part of the magic happens)
+  - room name is displayed in the header
+  - logout button is hidden and set aside, redirects user to homepage
-- display of active members
+  - list of active users displays on off canvas
-...
+  - input field with option to insert text and/or emojis
+  - message display, of course (containing username, avatar generated with random colors, and message text; messages are displayed right or left based on who sent it)

+This app can do some things, but there are a lot of ideas going on.
+So in due time, there will probably be some updates. :D